 Like any other medical surgery, even MyoSure surgery has its own risks and possible complications.
 After the surgery, some woman may have mild to severe:

 - Abdominal pain

 - Abdominal cramps

 - You have a high fever

 - Bowel or bladder problems, etc.

-Do you have questions about MyoSure Fibroid and Polyp Removal Procedure?
-Would like to schedule an appointment with the top Hysteroscopic Myomectomy specialist please contact our Brooklyn Heights office.
+Do you have questions about the MyoSure Fibroid and Polyp Removal Procedure?
+Would you like to schedule an appointment with the top Hysteroscopic Myomectomy specialist please contact our Brooklyn Heights office.